RedHatQE/teflo/docs/users/output.rst

-If *include* section is present in the scenario file and it has a valid scenario descriptor file, then on a teflo run there will be an additional results file for this included scenario with its name in the prefix. e.g. common_results.yml will be the name of the results file for included scenario with name common.
+If *include* section is present in the scenario file and it has a valid scenario descriptor file, then on a teflo run there will be an additional results file for this included scenario with its filename(without file extension) in the prefix. e.g. common_results.yml will be the name of the results file for included scenario with file name common.yml.
 This allows the users to use this common_results.yml file and include it in other scenarios as needed, reducing the execution time and code duplication.
 The included scenario results file is also located in the .results folder where results.yml is stored

 Results Folder
 --------------